Oscmage/DAT255_server/README.md

 A repository for the server side code of the Commutity project.

+## Synchronizing versions of the server and the app

+If you are running [the app](https://github.com/oherik/DAT255), make sure that the version of the server code you are using matches the version of the app code.
+They are tagged with the same version number.
+If you are using version 0.1 of the app, use version 0.1 of the server by running `git checkout 0.1`.

 ## Set up

 To set up the server locally just follow these steps.